shingaridavesh/memoryandarchitecture/docs/DIMM/DDR5.md

 ##RCD

 ##Temperature Sensors
 There are 2 sensors present on the DDR5 DIMM.
 There might be a temperature sensor present inside the SPD hub, but in this we talk about the TS0 and TS1 specifically.
+TS are I2C/I3C comptabile Temperature sensors which typically provide temperature measurement from -40C to +125C in granularity of 0.25C.
+When using I2C, it can support 1MHz operation and with I3C it can support upto 12.5MHz operation.

+###Reading Temperature
 The temperature can be read from the TS in multiple of 0.25C ranging from -256.00C to +255.75C.

-###Reading Temperature
+Even though this range is supported but actual device might support smaller temperayure range, typially -40C to 95C or 125C.

 There are 2 registers (both 8 bits) which are used in conjuction to read the temperature.
 In the JEDEC spec it is RO register MR49 and MR50 titles "TS Current Sensed Tempertaure - Low Byte" and "TS Current Sensed Temperature - High Byte".

 * High Byte: Top 3 bits [7:5] are reserved and are crossed out below.
 Next bit [4] is sign bit where 0 means positive and 1 means negative.
 Remaining 4 bits [3:0] are upper bits indicating temperature along with lower bits from Low Byte.